When paired with its sibling trail, Spring Brook North, Spring Brook South makes a great route with good variety of views and terrain.

 From Dowdy Draw, you start Spring Brook with 0.3 miles of singletrack over to a 3-way intersection with Spring Brook North to your right, and Spring Brook South to your left.
 Which way to go?
 You can take the loop either direction, as both directions offer a nice climb with a twisty descent.
 Since this is the Spring Brook South description, let's go right!

-It makes a great connecter to Doudy Draw, and also completes a loop with it's newer sibling the Flatirons Vista North Trail.
+It makes a great connecter to Doudy Draw, and also completes a loop with its newer sibling the Flatirons Vista South Trail.
 You can also expect to see a fair number of prairie dogs, deer, and even coyotes if you keep your eyes open.
 You're rewarded with expansive views of the Flatirons, and also some of the Indian Peaks through Eldarado Canyon.

 This loop trail is a great way to get away from the raw exposure of Dowdy Draw and into the trees.
 When it's a wet spring, the wildflowers along this section of trail are truly unparalleled.
 Keep your eyes peeled for grazing deer, especially at the top of the climb in the wee hours of the morning.
 This trail, like most in the Dowdy Draw area, has a Goldilocks kind of appeal - not too steep, not too flat, juuuuussst right.
 The trail isn't very technical either, with few rocks (relative to other Boulder County trails) and nice, smooth sections.

 Prairie Vista Trail is a nice short section of trail that allows you to connect up to Flatirons Vista South and Doudy Draw.
 It is a very gentle grade, and in fact the first half mile or so is ADA accessible, so please be extra respectful of other trail users.
 It's also a nice warm-up, with a gentle climb along a grassy hillside that leads into the woods before connecting with Flatirons Vista South.

 Need a good place for the little ones or newbies?
 This might be the perfect place!